et-com/etcom/lessons/github/github-pages.md

 With GitHub pages you **cannot**:

  1. Run a database-driven website
- 2. Control "backend" server-side features (like .htaccess or .conf)
+ 2. Control server-side features (like .htaccess or .conf)
  3. Use HTTPS - so don't do anything sensitive

 ## Time for a walk through